Dog Walking & Training Blog

 5. Exposining to a variety of environments

 As much as dogs like their routines when it comes to the time of feeding and walking, it is important to expose them to different walking environments.
 This may be walking in the woods for some shade on a sunny day or nearby a river if our dogs enjoy swimming, or some grassland for a free run and some happy rolls.
-As long as the places are safe for our pups and secure from any unwanted exposures, such as traffic or grazing animals, changing walking environment not only introduces new scents to our dogs' world but also creates benefitial mental stimulation.
+As long as the places are safe for our pups and secure from any unwanted exposures, such as traffic or grazing animals, changing walking environment not only introduces new scents to our dogs' world but also creates beneficial mental stimulation.

 6. Positive reinforcement

 Its purpose is to establish a behaviour by offering a reward after this behaviour occurs.
 This means, rewarding the desired behaviour with quality food or a toy so the dog is inclined to perform it repeatedly.
 It is imperative to select a reward that is motivating and meaningful for a particular dog as not all canines are food or toy oriented.
-Play could be offered too but it needs to be appealing to the dog's inteterst or what the breed is genetically selected for.
+Play could be offered too but it needs to be appealing to the dog's interest or what the breed is genetically selected for.
 For instance, a game of fetch would be ideal for most Labradors or Border Collies or a tuggie for any staffie or terriers in general.
 Also, praise works very well, specifically when there are no treats available.
 However, to be effective, it needs to be conditioned with food first so it has meaning to a dog.
 Some studies suggest that this is one of the most effective training approaches as canines are more relaxed during the process and experience an enhanced ability to learn new tasks.
 Also, it improves canine obedience and creates positive animal welfare while reinforcing the bond between the dog and his owner.

 7. Settling after walks

 Introducing a habit of settling after every walk could help our dogs to unwind, relax and slowly prepare to have a meal if they are scheduled to happen then.
 To start with, we can relax with our dogs by sitting on the sofa to show them with our body language how to unwind and then introduce the settle cue.
-This little exerecise teaches dogs a healthy habit and helps anxious or hyper dogs to relax.
+This little exercise teaches dogs a healthy habit and helps anxious or hyper dogs to relax.

 Ethical training and sector standards